Aqualab Research Group, Dr. Fabian Bustamante

 McCormick School of Engineering, Northwestern University

-I am a second-year graduate student at Northwestern University, pursuing my Ph.D. in Computer Science in the Northwestern Aqualab under my advisor, Dr. Fabián Bustamante.
+I am a third-year graduate student at Northwestern University, pursuing my Ph.D. in Computer Science in the Northwestern Aqualab under my advisor, Dr. Fabián Bustamante.
 I graduated with a Bachelor of Arts degree in Computer Science from DePauw University in 2016.